DamonNomadJr/deepar-flutter-plus/README.md

 ## Installation
 Please visit the [developer website](https://developer.deepar.ai) to create a project and generate your separate license keys for both platforms.

 Once done, please add the latest `deepar_flutter_plus` dependency to your pubspec.yaml.

 **Android**:
  1. compileSdkVersion should be 33 or more.
  2. minSdkVersion should be 23 or more.
  3. Download the native android dependencies from the [downloads](https://developer.deepar.ai/downloads) section and paste it in your flutter project at `android/app/libs/deepar.aar`.
  4. Make sure to `pub clean` & `flutter pub upgrade` to fetch latest working code.

+**iOS**:
+ 1. iOS 13.0+ is required.
+ 2. If you encounter the error `'deepar_flutter-Swift.h' file not found`, make sure you're using the latest version of the plugin which fixes this issue.

 Also add the following permission requests in your AndroidManifest.xml
 ```xml